 About Wine To Water

 Wine To Water’s US staff, although small in number, shares a huge passion for bringing clean water to folks in need.
 Our passion unites us and brings us joy as we work with our local partners on the ground.
-Wine To Water has worked in 25 countries, 11 of which are ongoing projects, and have provided clean water to over 500,000 people since our inception.
-We find it a privilege to currently work in 5 regions (The Amazon, Dominican Republic/Haiti, Ethiopia, Nepal and Cambodia) to support over 30 international aid workers on 4 continents, as we all work hard to fight this epidemic together.
+Wine To Water has worked in 25 countries and have provided clean water to over 600,000 people since our inception.
+We find it a privilege to currently work in 5 regions (The Amazon, Dominican Republic/Haiti, Ethiopia, Nepal and Cambodia) to support over 30 field staff on 4 continents, as we all work hard to fight this epidemic together.

 Wine To Water is committed to serving in community to provide water to those in need.